 The GS Yuasa Group's products have some impact on the environment during every stage of the product life cycle, from procurement and manufacturing to transportation, use and disposal.
-For this reason, we are committed to designing products based on the GS Yuasa Design for the Environment Guidelines with the aim of reducing the environmental burden throughout the product life cycle, which includes the consumption of resources, the emission of greenhouse gases, and waste.
-The guidelines cover design that considers the materials used in the product, the 3Rs (reduce, reuse, recycle), ease of disassembly, labeling, energy conservation and packaging.
-The GS Yuasa Group promotes the development and design of environmentally conscious products through design for the environment (DfE) by using these guidelines while, at the same time, maintaining and improving the performance of products.
+In order to reduce the environmental burden throughout the product life-cycle caused by the consumption of resources and the generation of greenhouse gases and waste, the Group is committed to improving the product performance through designing that considers selection of raw materials, ease of disassembly and segregation, energy conservation, and appropriate labelling.